PangTzeYeong/devops-project/README.md

 Set up GitHub Actions workflow that triggers telegram notification whenever there is a Push/Pull request

+GitHub actions provides a workflow for user to automate certain process when certain actions are triggered

+For this project, under .github/workflows/ we can find tg-notify.yml created to enable such notifications in telegram

 https://cyaninfinite.com/getting-updates-from-github-via-telegram-bot/
-<p> telegram username @gh_notify8888_bot => Note: a unique chat id is inserted as token under 'Settings=>Secrets', which tells the telegram bot to notify only me when there is a trigger </p>
+<p> telegram username @gh_notify8888_bot => Note: a unique access <ChatToken> is inserted in 'Settings=>Secrets', which tells the telegram bot to notify only my particular chat_id when there is a trigger </p>

 ![Github_telegram_bot](tg_notifier.jpg)